Skip to content

 As the risk to the lender increases with the size of the mortgage, 95% mortgages often come with high-interest rates.
 This can mean higher monthly repayments and a longer period of time to repay the mortgage in full.

-The exact interest rates will vary from lender to lender, so make sure you research the market and compare lenders who are offering these types of mortgages.
+The exact interest rates will vary from lender to lender, so be sure you research the market and compare lenders who are offering these types of mortgages.

 Who Offers 95% Mortgages?